Resurrection of Jesus: Foundation of Christian faith

-For orthodox Christians, including some scholars, the resurrection is taken to have been a concrete, material resurrection of a transformed body.
-Craig L. Blomberg argues there are sufficient arguments for the historicity of the resurrection.
+For orthodox Christians, including a number of scholars, the resurrection of Jesus is taken to have been a concrete, material resurrection of a transformed body.
+Scholars such as Craig L. Blomberg and Mike Licona argue there are sufficient arguments for the historicity of the resurrection.

-In secular and liberal Christian scholarship, the post-resurrection appearances are explained as subjective visionary experiences in which Jesus's presence was felt, as articulated in the vision theory of Jesus's appearances.
-In the twenty-first century, modern scholars such as Gerd Lüdemann have proposed that Peter had a vision of Jesus, due to severe grief and mourning.
-Ehrman notes that "Christian apologists sometimes claim that the most sensible historical explanation for these visions is that Jesus [physically] appeared to the disciples."
+In secular and liberal Christian scholarship, the post-resurrection appearances are often interpreted as being subjective visionary experiences in which Jesus's presence was felt, as articulated in the vision theory of Jesus's appearances.
+In the 21st century, modern scholars such as Gerd Lüdemann have proposed that Peter had a vision of Jesus, due to severe grief and mourning.
+Ehrman notes that "Christian apologists sometimes claim that the most sensible historical explanation for these visions is that Jesus [physically] appeared to the disciples".